Sunday, July 16, 2017

 Below: a jade burial suit!

-The artifacts (and knowing that they were skillfully manmade by lamp-light thousands of years ago) were breathtaking!
+Knowing that the artifacts were skillfully manmade by lamp-light thousands of years ago was breathtaking!

 We opted to bypass the museum's eateries, but if you want to learn about them, please click here: